advancetoolchain/advance-toolchain/README.txt

 	imake or xorg-x11-utils (for OpenSSL)
 	papi-devel - for oprofile
 	papi-devel-64bit - for oprofile
+	xz-devel/liblzma-dev - for GDB to decompress some debuginfo sections

   Special cases:
     RHEL 5 and SLES 10 only provide older versions of some